Azure/azure-sdk-for-js/sdk/communication/communication-common/README.md

 ## Troubleshooting

 - **Invalid token specified**: Make sure the token you are passing to the `AzureCommunicationTokenCredential` constructor or to the `tokenRefresher` callback is a bare JWT token string.
-E.g. if you're using the [Azure Communication Identity library](invalid_token_sdk) or [REST API](invalid_token_rest) to obtain the token, make sure you're passing just the `token` part of the response object.
+E.g. if you're using the [Azure Communication Identity library][invalid_token_sdk] or [REST API][invalid_token_rest] to obtain the token, make sure you're passing just the `token` part of the response object.

 ## Next steps